alishi973/use-grpc/README.md

 using `grpc-web` is kinda ugly at first, you can see the document [here](https://github.com/grpc/grpc-web#grpc-web).

-but you can leave everythings to `use-grpc` for handling request and it will return everythings you need to you :)
+but you can leave everythings to `use-grpc` for handling request and it will return everythings you need.

 this hook will use `grpc-web` under the hood at all.